St. Clair in Franklin County, Missouri — The American Midwest (Upper Plains)

 Department of the Interior

 Topics.
-This historical marker is listed in this topic list: Industry & Commerce.
+This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 A significant historical year for this entry is 1917.

 Other nearby markers.
-At least 15 other markers are within 13 miles of this marker, measured as the crow flies.
-International Shoe Company Building (about 700 feet away, measured in a direct line); Korean War Memorial (approx. 0.6 miles away); Veterans Memorial Benches (approx. 0.6 miles away); Franklin County Vietnam Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 2 miles away); POW & MIA Memorial (approx. 2 miles away); a different marker also named Veterans Memorial (approx. 2 miles away); This Rest Area is maintained through an Extended Employment Sheltered Workshop (approx. 4 miles away); Disabled Veterans Memorial (approx. 5˝ miles away); Vitt's Mill (approx. 6.9 miles away); Shawnee Town Ford (approx. 6.9 miles away); a different marker also named Veterans Memorial (approx. 6.9 miles away); Saltpeter Cave (approx. 9˝ miles away); Veterans Memorial Wall (approx. 12.6 miles away).
+At least 15 other markers are within 7 miles of this marker, measured as the crow flies: International Shoe Company Building (about 700 feet away, measured in a direct line); POW - MIA (approx. 0.6 miles away); Korean War Memorial (approx. 0.6 miles away); Veterans Memorial Benches (approx. 0.6 miles away); Franklin County Vietnam Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 2 miles away); POW & MIA Memorial (approx. 2 miles away); a different marker also named Veterans Memorial (approx. 2 miles away); This Rest Area is maintained through an Extended Employment Sheltered Workshop (approx. 4 miles away); Disabled Veterans Memorial (approx. 5½ miles away); Lynching in America / Lynching of Erastus Brown (approx. 5.8 miles away); Vitt's Mill (approx. 6.9 miles away); Shawnee Town Ford (approx. 6.9 miles away); a different marker also named Veterans Memorial (approx. 6.9 miles away).
 Touch for a list and map of all markers in St. Clair.